MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/EnergyProviderType.md

 ms.author: cdmditeam
 ---

-# Energy provider type in CloudforSustainabilitySharedDataModel(EnergyProviderType)
+# Energy provider type in Cloud for Sustainability Shared Data Model(EnergyProviderType)

 Categories or classifications of companies or entities that supply energy, such as electricity or gas.